graphql-python/graphene/docs/quickstart.rst

 .. _Ariadne: https://ariadne.readthedocs.io

-Graphene is fully featured with integrations for the most popular web frameworks and ORM and easy Relay Compliance.
+Graphene is fully featured with integrations for the most popular web frameworks and ORMs.
+Graphene produces schemas tha are fully compliant with the GraphQL spec and provides tools and patterns for building a Relay-Compliant API as well.

 An example in Graphene
 ----------------------